evilejuod/crud-app-api-ej/README.md

 # This is CRUD app 'Vartotojų kontrolė'

-A simple app to create, delete, update and read users.
-This is node js app from server side.
+A simple app to create, delete, update and read users from server side.

 ### Installation
-1. npm install
+1. run npm install
-2. copy '.env example' to '.env' and add your sql db strings
+2. change '.env example' to '.env', change port to http://localhost:5000/
+3. run npm start

 ### Dependencies
 1. bcryptjs